Table of Contents

-However, since the participants were expert in raqs sharqi (the field of interest of my research), the strategy could also be defined as expert sampling, as Kumar (2011) explains.
+However, since the participants were experts in Raqs sharqi (the field of interest of my research), the strategy could also be defined as expert sampling, as Kumar (2011) explains.

-Also, I included people who have travelled to Egypt for dance training; some who live or lived there to dance professionally and others who have never been there.
+Also, I included people who have traveled to Egypt for dance training; some who live or lived there to dance professionally, and others who have never been there.

 However, such participants were too hard to involve, because their lack of interest in the cultural aspects of raqs sharqi, meant that they were not interested in this research.

 Egyptian Nationals and Male Dancers